What is blood donation?

 We have one of the safest blood supplies in the world.
 Anyone may require a blood transfusion in the future and so it’s in all our interests to ensure that we work hard to keep blood safe for patients.

 Before every donation, all donors must complete a Donor Health Check and have a private health screening where they may be asked confidential questions based on their completed form.
+During your private health screening a small blood drop prick test is taken from your finger to firstly test your iron levels by dropping the blood into a vial of copper sulphate solution.
+If you have been refused blood or platelet donation you can click here to learn more on haemoglobin and iron levels.

 Subject to meeting the other donation rules, the following groups will now be able to donate after 3 months have passed since the last sexual activity: